28 Apr Best Air purifiers Under 100

 - Warranty: 1 year

-First off, a bit of Hamilton’s history.
+But first things first: A bit of Hamilton’s history.
 When Fredrick J. Osius founded Hamilton Beach in 1910, he’s only thinking of one thing.
 And that thing was to continually invent useful products that improved people’s lives.

 Would you believe Osius actually paid his very first two employees for a right to use their names?
 Imagine paying someone $1,000 in 1910 just so you could use their name?